quadrismegistus/jobcensus/README.md

-# jobcensus
+# Job Census
-Academic job census for the humanities

-## Origin

 How many jobs are offered each year in the humanities?
 Surprisingly, we don't exactly know.
-In literature, we do have the [MLA Job Report](mla/reports/Job List_2018-19_Linked.pdf), but this hasn't been updated in the last couple years.
+In literature, we do have the [MLA Job Report](mla/reports/Job_List_2018-19_Linked.pdf), but this hasn't been updated in the last couple years.
 The discipline is changing -- and collapsing -- more quickly than that.
 This "census" is meant to be an informal count of the jobs advertised each year, using the [Academic Jobs Wiki](https://academicjobs.wikia.org/) as its primary source.
 Last November, this method [showed a steep decline](https://twitter.com/quadrismegistus/status/1196462662101680128) in the number of jobs, especially since 2017.
 This November (2020), the fall has continued.
+Although this year's market is not yet over, less than half the number of jobs advertised by this time last year are advertised today.
+We see continued decline in every subfield of the literary humanities besides one: Ethnic Studies/Critical Race Studies.

+These data compile the jobs listed in the Jobs Wiki for every year since 2011; for this year (2020) only, they also include 90 jobs advertised in the MLA JIL (with 21 duplicates manually removed).
+The code used to gather the data is described [below](#code).

 ## Results